-Port scanning is an essential tool for penetration testers and red teams to identify potential vulnerabilities in networks and systems.
-It is the process of scanning a range of ports on a target system to determine which ones are open and which are closed.
-An open port can be exploited by attackers to gain access to a system or network, whereas a closed port is inaccessible to external connections.
-In this article, we will cover the basics of port scanning on Linux and Windows operating systems and explore some of the commonly used tools and techniques.
+Port scanning is essential for penetration testers and red teams to identify potential vulnerabilities in networks and systems.
+It is the process of scanning a range of ports on a target system to determine which ones are open or closed.
+Attackers can exploit an open port to gain access to a system or network, whereas a closed port is inaccessible to external connections.
+This article will cover the basics of port scanning on Linux and Windows operating systems and explore some of the commonly used tools and techniques.

 Port Scanning on Linux